noglitchyo/dealdoh/README.md

 - [ ] Dockerized application
 - [ ] Good documentation

-## Why Dealdoh?

-Dealdoh was created for development purpose.
-I wanted to reach my Docker containers from the browser by their hostnames.
-So I started to use a [Docker image who discover services and register their hostname into a DNS](https://github.com/mageddo/dns-proxy-server) exposed on port 53.
-But I encountered the following issues:
-- I could not change the /etc/hosts file
-- I could not change the DNS for my computer (restrictions issue)

-I ended up with the following solution: use the DoH client from Firefox and proxy every DNS query to a DoH proxy: Dealdoh.

 ## Getting started

+As mentionned above, there is multiple ways to use Dealdoh.
+Let's see what can be done at the time with Dealdoh.

+### As a DoH proxy middleware

-### Requirements
+#### Requirements

 - A web server
-- HTTPS enabled (self-signed certificates can do depending on the DOH client)
+- HTTPS enabled (self-signed certificates can work but it depends of the DOH client)
+- PHP 7.3

-### Installation
+#### Installation

+- You will need to install Dealdoh as a dependency in your project:

-- `composer require noglitchyo/dealdoh`
+`composer require noglitchyo/dealdoh`

-- You need a PSR-7 ServerRequest if you wish to directly use the `HttpProxy::forward()` method.
+- You will need a PSR-7 ServerRequest if you wish to directly use the `HttpProxy::forward()` method.
 Please check those cool implementations below:
     * https://github.com/Nyholm/psr7 - `composer require nyholm/psr7`
     * https://github.com/guzzle/psr7 - `composer require guzzle/psr7`
     * https://github.com/zendframework/zend-diactoros - `composer require zendframework/zend-diactoros`

-- Configure your dealdoh entrypoint
+- Configure your middleware/entrypoint to call Dealdoh's HttpProxy

-As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make it easier to implement on "Action"/"Middleware" classes.
+As stated before, `HttpProxy::forward()` method consumes PSR-7 ServerRequest to make integration easier when implementing on "Action"/"Middleware" classes.

-The example below illustrate how to use two different DNS upstreams using different protocols.
+The example below illustrates how to use two DNS upstreams which are using different protocols.
+In this example, the used protocols are UDP (RFC-1035) and DoH (RFC-8484).
-Two types of DNS client who can handle each of the DNS protocols used by our upstreams are also injected.
+Two types of DNS client who can handle each of the DNS protocols used by our upstreams are injected to handle those upstreams.

 ```php
 <?php